 What purposes do the groups serve?

 A group can serve whatever purpose your SDE community wants or needs.
-Some possibilities we imagine include: local advocacy projects, parent support groups, networking meetups, book clubs, and family field trip days.
+Some possibilities we have seen include: local advocacy projects, parent support groups, networking meetups, book clubs, and family field trip days.

 What is the time commitment?